mg-prpo-2024/soundscape/users-service/README.md

-# Metadata Service
+# User Service

-This service handles the metadata for the Soundscape application.
+This service handles the users and payments for the Soundscape application.

 ## Prerequisites